Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     ![Workflow editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

-[comment]: <> (Step 2 as well as the screenshot workflow versions is possibly not needed in the next workflows version as the version view will disappear and clicking the workflow will take you to the editor directly, check next time > version view still is visible 21.02.2024)
+[comment]: <> (Step 2 as well as the screenshot workflow versions is possibly not needed in the next workflows version as the version view will disappear and clicking the workflow will take you to the editor directly, check next time -  version view still visible 21.02.2024)

 3. Make the desired changes in the workflow.
 The following procedures are described in detail below:
     - [Edit the place data type](#edit-the-place-data-type)